gen64/go-crud/README.md

 Package CRUD is meant to make two things: map structs to PostgreSQL tables (like ORM) and create CRUD HTTP endpoint for simple data management.

+HTTP endpoint can be set to allow creating, updating, removing new object, along with returning its details, or list of objects.
+All requests and responses are in the JSON format.

 ## Example usage
 ### Structs (models)